-I am currently working within the Restorative dentistry department of the Eastman Dental Hospital as a restorative SHO.
-My role includes general restorative duties (Prosthodontics, Endodontics, and Periodontics), participation in consultant new patient clinics, working within the Oncology multi-disciplinary team and working within the Hypodontia multi-disciplinary team.
-I also treat emergencies within the department and have gained experience in the restoration of implants.
+Zehra is currently working within the Restorative dentistry department of the Eastman Dental Hospital as a restorative SHO.
+Her role includes general restorative duties, participation in consultant new patient clinics, working within the Oncology multi-disciplinary team and working within the Hypodontia multi-disciplinary team.

 How has your career has developed since graduating from the University of Birmingham?

 Since graduating from the University of Birmingham my career has had a number of interesting and stimulating developments.
 I was awarded my first choice dental foundation year 1 (DF1) practice within my first choice deanery.
 My success in this recruitment process was largely attributable to the great quality of teaching, preparation and support I was given as an undergraduate while studying at the University Of Birmingham School Of Dentistry.
 I spent a year in a brilliant general dental practice situated in Selly Oak.

 The staff in the practice within which I worked were hugely supportive of me and my long-term career goals and my personal development into a more confident competent practitioner.
 Following a successful DF1 year, where I won a number of prizes including the Outstanding DF1 in the West Midlands Deanery, I decided I wanted to experience working in a secondary care setting.
 I have always been interested in restorative dentistry and I applied to the London Deanery and was fortuitous to achieve the post I wanted within the Eastman Dental Hospital Restorative department.
 I very much doubt the success I have achieved following my degree would have been possible without the good grounding and core teaching I received whilst I was an undergraduate.

 What is the best thing about the job you are doing now?

 There are many aspects of my job that I enjoy, including:-

 - Working as part of a larger team